 Here’s a giant sculpture of a mother breastfeeding her children.
 You can’t see it from this angle but her left breast is slung over her shoulder and being suckled on by a second child standing on her butt. 😆

-It was time for lunch so Ren and I stopped at Nanmoon, a Korean restaurant.
+It was time for lunch so Ren and I stopped at Nanmoon, a restaurant serving tasty Korean food.
 I believe there are six restaurants and six cafes in all on the island.
 There’s a hotel here too!

 Whoa!
 All this is for me?
 I often forget that Korean portions are huge and often meant for more than one person.
 I love octopus and spicy food so I went with this fiery platter of jukumi bokeum or spicy stir-fried octopus (KRW 25,000).